-The Book of Mormon, if it is true (and it is!), provides strong evidence that the revisionist approach of modern scholars is wrong.
-It reports that in 600 B.C., the Nephites had the writings of Moses and other Old Testament prophets, and that they know of and spoke of now disputed Biblical events as historical fact.
-The exodus from Egypt was real.
+The Book of Mormon, if it is true (and it is!), provides some evidence that the revisionist approach of modern scholars is incomplete.
+Yes, it does offer strong evidence of textual alterations and supports, for example, the work of Margaret Barker who points to major changes brought about by King Josiah and his Deuteronomist reformers.
+On the other hand, it reports that in 600 B.C., the Nephites had the writings of Moses and other Old Testament prophets, and that they knew of and spoke of now disputed Biblical events as historical.
+The Exodus from Egypt, at least to them, was real.
 Joseph was a real ancestor of Nephi who left actual prophetic writings for his posterity.
-Isaiah was a real prophet who wrote the Book of Isaiah, including prophetic passages that were fulfilled after his life (some of these are quoted in the Book of Mormon).
+Isaiah was a real prophet who wrote at least major passages of the Book of Isaiah, including prophetic passages that were fulfilled after his life (some of these are quoted in the Book of Mormon).
 The Book of Mormon gives us direct insight into the world of the Old Testament and refutes some of the major claims of modern scholars.
-In light of the Book of Mormon, we can see that the Old Testament is not a fraudulent man-made document, in spite of some possible problems.
-It is scripture, the Word of God (as far as it is translated correctly), produced by the hand of real prophets.
-If you want to gain a confirmation that the Bible is true, I urge you to read the Book of Mormon.
+In light of the Book of Mormon, we can see that the Old Testament is more than just a man-made document, in spite of genuine problems.
+It is scripture, though it has gaps.
+It contains the Word of God (as far as it is "translated" and transmitted correctly), with at least significant portions produced by the hand of real prophets.
+If you want to gain a confirmation that the Bible has divine origins, I urge you to read the Book of Mormon.

 One "inquirer" accused me of "slandering" God's word by "twisting" Rev. 22 and Deut.
 4 to suit my own purposes, and insisted that the Bible is exactly what it says it is. ("Slander," in this context, means "not agreeing with my views.")
 Here is a response: